nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 **Description:** `PuppyRaffle::refund` function sends out ether before updating the  user  balance causing a possible ReEntrancy attack.
 An attacker can reenter this function multiples times to receive ether till the contract balance is 0.
 Also there is no  reentrancy guard in the `PuppyRaffle::refund` function to prevent it.

 **Impact:** An attacker can drain all the funds in the raffle .
-The attacker steals all the funds deposited all users collapsing the protocol.
+The attacker steals all the funds deposited by all users collapsing the protocol.

 **Proof of Concept:** This can be done with following